 Retailers could sell clothes with enough room in the front.

-6. Great tunics
+6. clothes for older women: Great tunics

 Tunics are great for covering up bellies and to wear with skinnies or leggings.
 We want more stylish, modern, colourful tunics.

-9. Affordable clothes in quality fabrics
+7. Affordable clothes in quality fabrics

 We need quality fabrics for all sizes!

-11. Colour
+10. Colour

-Give us more variety in colour please.
+Give us more variety in color please.

 Check out our articles on how to wear color.

-12. Fashionable clothing in bigger sizes
+11. Fashionable clothing in bigger sizes

 Not all of us will maintain a svelte figure, but we still want to look hip and modern.

 So please don’t stop producing at size 10!
+The Nordstrom asymmetric skirt (below) comes in regular and plus sizes.

-13. Substantial fabrics
+12. Substantial fabrics

 We would also love to have more classic well-structured dresses.

-14. Skirts in something other than a pencil cut
+15. Skirts in something other than a pencil cut

-19. Modest V-necks
+16. Modest V-necks

 We like V-necks but we don’t want them cut so low.
 V-necks are very flattering but many of us don’t like to show a lot of cleavage.

-20. Show us a variety of models
+17. Show us a variety of models

 In addition to all these clothes wishes, show us the clothes on models of different ages, shapes and sizes.

-As commenter TC points out this would ensure higher waists, wider sleeves, more mid-length skirts and lusher fabrics.
+As commenter TC points out, this would ensure higher waists, wider sleeves, more mid-length skirts and lusher fabrics.
 Just what we all need!

-21. Wide enough sleeves
+18. Wide enough sleeves

-wide-enough sleeves, not only on coats, but also on blouses, dresses, button-up shirts, etc.
+Wide-enough sleeves, not only on coats, but also on blouses, dresses, button-up shirts, etc.

 Although I’m fairly small, my arms are no longer thin; most things I try on seem to have sleeves for skinny teenagers’ arms.